chatswithjc/godisgood/content/en/docs/book/god-cares.md

 You can’t go back, you can’t just stay where you are.
 You burned the theological bridges and the lies who kept you imprisoned in fear and legalism.

 To the one who has tasted of God’s liberating grace backing down is an act of highest stupidity anyone is capable of.
 You are ruined for ever if you choose to reject such love.
 God does not stop loving you.
 You become miserable running away from God!
 Love’s longing is to give everything, surrender all, leave everything behind to cling to God, just as a lover embraces a lover in real life.
-“Counting the cost” (Luke 14:27-28 - NIV) makes sense in a capitalistic culture, but really… that religious approach to a relationship with God was “yesterday,” when you did not know better.
+“Counting the cost” *(Luke 14:27-28)* makes sense in a capitalistic culture, but really that religious approach to a relationship with God was “yesterday,” when you did not know better.
 “Calculating the cost” of a relationship with God is an absolutely absurd idea to the one consumed with yearning for the God who loves you beyond your wildest imagination!